infn-datacloud/ansible-role-docker_run/README.md

 Requirements
 ------------

 Docker need to be available in the system.
-Role suitable for Ubuntu Xsenial.
+Role suitable for Ubuntu Xsenial (16.04).

 Role Variables
 --------------